ribot/android-guidelines/project_and_code_guidelines.md

 | Activity result extras | `RESULT_`           |

 Note that the arguments of a Fragment - `Fragment.getArguments()` - are also a Bundle.
 However, because this is a quite common use of Bundles, we define a different prefix for them.
-Also bundle can be passed with Intent arg passed in `Activity.setResult()`.
-In this case we use bundle keys with  `RESULT_` prefix to better specify usage of key.
+Also use `RESULT_` prefix for Activity result intents.

 Example: